Garden of Time

 Landscape architects, designers and university curators have created a place of natural beauty within the campus’ historic parkland setting.
 The Garden features floral meadows, specimen trees, mowed lawn walkways, a walking labyrinth and unique sculptures.

-Follow Hermitage Road and you'll find The Garden of Time next to Alexander Court and opposite the Airthrey Golf Course club house.
+Follow Hermitage Road and you'll find The Garden of Time next to Alexander Court and opposite the Airthrey Golf Pavilion.
 Find out more on getting around campus.